 Arthur became a convertible —complete with four wheel drive!

-“What have you done?” said the king, now a bright red Farrari.
+“What have you done?” exclaimed the king, now a bright red Farrari.

-Well, the next thing you know, Merlin was hauled into King Arthur’s Court and put on trial for performing witchcraft — but without a license.
+Well, the next thing you know, Merlin was being hauled into King Arthur’s Court and put on trial for performing witchcraft — without a license.

-Under cross examination Merlin lost it and finally had had enough.
-Forgetting himself, and viewing the whole mess as a pit stop gone wrong, Merlin stood up and screamed that famous quote from the Disney film “The Sword in the Stone”…
+Under cross examination Merlin lost it and forgetting himself (viewing the whole mess as a pit stop gone wrong) stood up and screamed that famous quote from the Disney film “The Sword in the Stone”…

-“Well, blow me to Bermuda!”
-Only, he had forgotten there was no Bermuda to be blown too.
+“Well, blow me to Bermuda!” forgetting that there was no Bermuda as the Borg had blown it up.

-Anyway, god only knows where he went.
-But … at least Merlin (Marvin) could say that he had his day in court.
+God only knows where Merlin wound up.
+But, at least Merlin could say he had his day in court.

 Uh … King Arthur’s Court.

-And that’s how Merlin found himself in King Arthurs Court.
+And that’s how Merlin found himself in the court of King Arthur.